 Section 1.
 Grievances are defined as acts, omissions, applications or interpretations alleged to be violations of the terms or conditions of this Agreement.
 Grievances shall be initiated in writing within forty-five (45) calendar days of the time the employee knows, or by reasonable diligence should have known, of such alleged violation of the Agreement.
-Grievances shall be reduced to writing, stating the specific Article(s) alleged to have been violated, a clear explanation of the alleged violation and the requested remedy, sufficient to allow processing of the grievance.
+Grievances shall be reduced to writing, stating the specific Article(s) alleged to have been violated with an explanation of the alleged violation and the requested remedy, sufficient to allow processing of the grievance.
+Only one (1) Job Representative will be in pay status for any one (1) grievance at any Step in the process.

-- A. If the Association or an employee desires a formal resolution of any grievance as defined in Section 1 (except complaints of unlawful discrimination), such grievance shall be processed as provided under Section 3 of this Article. - B. Employees have the right to appeal a disciplinary action within thirty (30) calendar days of the effective date of the action when the following disciplinary actions are taken: - (1) Disciplinary Action Appeals (other than Dismissal): Initiated at step 2. - (2) Dismissal Appeals: Initiated at step 3.
+- A. If the Association or an employee desires a formal resolution of any grievance as defined in Section 1 (except complaints of unlawful discrimination), such grievance shall be processed as provided under Section 3 of this Article. - B. Employees or the Association have the right to appeal a disciplinary action within thirty (30) calendar days of the effective date of the action when the following disciplinary actions are taken: - (1) Disciplinary Action Appeals (other than Dismissal): Initiated at step 2. - (2) Dismissal Appeals: Initiated at step 3.